neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md

  --task text_classification
 ```

-The command creates a `./deployment` folder in your local directory, which contains the ONNX file and necessary Hugging Face tokenizer and configuration files.
+The command creates a `./deployment` folder in your local directory, which contains the ONNX file and necessary Hugging Face tokenizer and configuration files for deployment with DeepSparse.

 ## **Other Dataset Examples**